m8ngotree/SWE-World/README.md

 ---

 ## ✨ News
++ [4 Feb 2026] ⚡️⚡️ [**SWE-World**](https://arxiv.org/pdf/2602.03419): We introduce SWE-World, a fully Docker-free framework that replaces physical execution environments with learned surrogates.
+It lifts Qwen2.5-Coder-32B from 6.2% to 55.0% on SWE-bench Verified via fully Docker-free agentic SFT and RL, and further attains 68.2% through test-time scaling (TTS@8).

-+ [4 Feb 2026] ⚡️⚡️ [**SWE-Master**](https://arxiv.org/abs/2503.05592): We introduce SWE-Master, a fully reproducible post-training framework for Qwen2.5-Coder-32B that integrates agentic SFT and RL to achieve 61.4% (Pass@1) and 70.8% (TTS@8) resolve rates on SWE-bench Verified.
++ [4 Feb 2026] ⚡️⚡️ [**SWE-Master**](https://arxiv.org/pdf/2602.03411): We introduce SWE-Master, a fully reproducible post-training framework for Qwen2.5-Coder-32B that integrates agentic SFT and RL to achieve 61.4% (Pass@1) and 70.8% (TTS@8) resolve rates on SWE-bench Verified.
 Meanwhile, the framework incorporates IDE-level capabilities during inference via LSP-driven tool.
-+ [4 Feb 2026] ⚡️⚡️ [**SWE-World**](https://arxiv.org/abs/2503.05592): We introduce SWE-World, a fully Docker-free framework that replaces physical execution environments with learned surrogates.
-It lifts Qwen2.5-Coder-32B from 6.2% to 55.0% on SWE-bench Verified via fully Docker-free agentic SFT and RL, and further attains 68.2% through test-time scaling (TTS@8).

 ---

 ## 💡 Overview